 - 5. The recommendation of the Hearing Board will then be transmitted to the Dean who shall make another decision, and so notify the student. - 6.
-A final appeal may be filed through the Office of the Vice President, Health Sciences Center.
-All decisions of the Vice President of the Health Science Center are final. - 7.
+A further appeal may be directed to the Executive Vice President for Health Sciences within ten (10) business days of receipt of the first class/certified letter from the Dean.
+All decisions by the Executive Vice President for Health Sciences are final. - 7.
 Multiple Offenses